kishiguro/grpc-clj/README.md

 Original bulid.gradle is located at [here](https://github.com/grpc/grpc-java/blob/master/examples/build.gradle).

-Proto file location is `src/main/proto`.
-In this example, `route_guide.proto` is set as proto file.
+Proto file should be located in `src/main/proto`.
+In this example, `route_guide.proto` is used.

 Generate project with gradle.